SUPPORT OUR BRUMBIES

 BRUMBY ARTIST STATEMENT

-For 150 years the Australian Brumby has called Mount Kosciuszko home.
-First introduced by the European settler, the brumby has been made famous by writers such as Elyne Mitchell and Banjo Paterson, warranting an important place in our national cultural heritage.
+For 150 years the wild Brumby has called the Australian landscape home.
+First introduced by the European settler, the Brumby has been made famous by writers such as Elyne Mitchell and Banjo Paterson, warranting an important place in our national cultural heritage.